kaby76/dk.brics/README.md

 and because the code also checks for grammar ambiguity via the heuristics described in the paper.

-* I found the `print()` method for printing an AST to be completely impossible to read.
-So, I wrote the routine `myprint()` to print out the AST as an indented structure, using the names of the nodes of the nonterminals.
+* I found the `print()` method for printing an AST to be impossible to read.
+So, I wrote the routine `myprint()` to print the AST as an indented structure, using the names of the nodes of the nonterminals.
 This output is much simpler to visualize and check the tree structure.